 What are the benefits of EMI share option schemes?

-A share incentive scheme is a great way of giving company ownership to employees which can motivate them by allowing them to benefit in the upside of the early stage company's growth.
+A share option scheme is a great way of giving company ownership to employees which can motivate them by allowing them to benefit in the upside of the early stage company's growth.
 An EMI scheme allows employees to obtain entrepreneurs' relief at the exercise of the options which means they will obtain some tax relief on their capital gains tax (CGT).
 Employees might need to pay income tax if the shares were granted at a discount of their actual market value.
 However, when employees are granted the tax-advantaged options, no income tax is owed until the options are exercised.

 How to grant EMI share options to employees?